This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Keyed door knob locks have knobs on both sides.
 They come with a lock and key mechanism.
 Some door knobs have a bulged button that is pressed to lock the door.

 The door gets unlocked when the knob is twisted.
 It’s the most common type of lock you will find in most houses.
-It is traditional, stylish, and prevents tears on your dress when you accidentally bump into the knob.
+It is traditional, and stylish, and prevents tears on your dress when you accidentally bump into the knob.

 Pros: Keyed entry door knobs are inexpensive and guarantee high security.
 They come in various designs and colors.
 You can select as per your interior taste.
 You can choose from a plethora of options.